davekinkead/computational-philosophy-workshop/08/simulation.coffee.md

 ## Simulation Code

-First up, lets define the entity in our simulation.
+First up, lets define the entities in our simulation.
 We'll start with two - agents and the space they exist in.
-Agents exist in a space hold a game strategy which is assigned randomly if none is provided.
-We also give them a step length in case they will be walking.

-		class Agent
-			constructor: (@space, @strategy) ->
-				@step = 5
-				@colour = 'blue'

-Agents live in a space which we define as a 2D space representing the problem domain.
-When we crate a space, we populate it with agents, and give it a neighbourhood depth value.
+A space is a 2D representation of the problem domain.
+We instantiate a space with some x,y constraints and an agent profile.

 		class Space